textpattern/textpattern.github.io/tags/comment_id.md

 category: tags
 published: true
 title: "Comment id"
-Description: The comment_id tag is used to display the comment's internal id as assigned by Textpattern at the time of posting.
+description: The comment_id tag is used to display the comment's internal id as assigned by Textpattern at the time of posting.
 tags:
   - Comment tags
 ---